Winter Blues and Seasonal Affective Disorder: Why Winter Days Can Darken Your Mood and Ways to Brighten Your Outlook

 • Participate in service projects and other community activities .
 Offering your time to individuals in need and enveloping yourself in your community can bring you a sense of purpose, meaning, and connection.
 Your presence can light up the lives of others, making you feel good in turn.

-If your sadness, lethargy, or other depressive symptoms begin to impair your daily functioning or extend beyond the season, we encourage you to seek clinical support.
-A licensed professional can guide you in developing coping skills, reducing your depressive symptoms, and increasing your resiliency.
+If your sadness, lethargy, or other depressive symptoms begin to impair your daily functioning or extend beyond the season, we encourage you to speak with a healthcare provider.
+Licensed professionals can guide you in developing coping skills, reducing your depressive symptoms, and increasing your resiliency and motivation.
+In some cases, you may be prescribed light therapy or antidepressants to ease symptoms.
 You deserve to feel wonderful any time of year, and through outpatient therapy , Thrive can help you embrace the winter season with joy.
 Reach out to us to learn more.

 More Posts